JackyWang96/Engineering-Code-Contribution-Tracker_Backend/readme.md

 - API endpoints (URLs) in "TeamSPBackend/api/urls_vX.py" for version X
 - For any API functions that require multiple files, put those files under a sub-folder in "TeamSPBackend/api/views/".
 E.g. "TeamSPBackend/api/views/newModel/"

+## System while runtime

+### MySQL Database Update:

+Some of functions will be called to update the database everytime running the backend server with `python manage.py runserver`.
+It is because these functions are scheduled in views.py (E.g. "TeamSPBackend/confluence/views.py").
+The database should be updated successfully when there is no new log on the terminal.

+### APIs Usage:

+The frontend can fetch data via RESTful APIs once the database is successfully updated.
+The usage of APIs related to different platforms will be briefly introduced below (More details on https://confluence.cis.unimelb.edu.au:8443/display/COMP900822021SM2SP/11.+API+Documents).

+**Confluence**
+`api/v1/confluence/<space_key>/meeting_minutes` is for passing all information about meeting minutes on Confluence including title, time, type of meeting and URL.
+The required input is space key.
+`api/v1/confluence/getNewstConfluence/spaces/<space_key>` is for passing all information related to documentation pages on Confluence including title, person who made lastest change and URL.
+The required input is space key.
+`api/v1/confluence/getConfluenceUpdate/spaces/<space_key>` is for passing all information about history of modification on Confluence including title and modification history, and people who have made changes.
+The required input is space key.
+`api/v1/confluence/getConfluenceLastestUpdate/spaces/<space_key>` is for passing information about the most recent update on Confluence.